sponre01/Project_2/README.md

-# Project_2
-Project 2 for Northwestern Data Science Bootcamp
+# Project 2 - An Olympic Medal Overview
+This is Project 2 for Northwestern's Data Science Bootcamp 2019.
+Out task was to pick an interesting data set and provide and interactive way for users to explore the data.
+Using a combination of web-scraping and Leaflet, we created a website with three distinct views: the homepage, a heat-map, and a filterable table.

+### The Data
+-
+-

 ### Tell a story through a visualization
 - provide an interactive way for users to explore the data